hngx-org/Lightning-food-backend/Documentation.md

 #### Endpoint: /api/lunch

-#### Request Format: Include the reciever id, quantity and the note in the request body.
+#### Request Format: Include the receiver id, quantity and the note in the request body.

 #### HTTP Status Code: 200 OK